This website is hosted by Andrew’s mother, JoAnn Hadfield

 Visiting museums and airshows with his parents sparked Stanley’s interest in aerospace at a young age.
 He was fascinated by the seemingly impossible machines, both deceptively simple and enormously complex.
 His father’s experience and work in Aerospace Engineering also helped foster his interest in aircraft and the aerospace industry.
 Stanley’s scholarship application reflected his passion for engineering, his dedication to learning, and extremely focused goals for his future.

 Stanley started his first year at Cal Poly Pomona Aerospace Engineering career remotely due to COVID, transferring from high school with a Junior standing.
-During the fall semester, he joined the Payload Integration team in Northrup Grumman Collaboration Project (NGCP), leaning on his multiple years of experience in the FIRST robotics program during High School, where he gained hands-on experience in a wide range of disciplines, from building and wiring the robot, to working as the technical lead and project manager for the team.
+During the fall semester, he joined the Payload Integration team in Northrop Grumman Collaboration Project (NGCP), leaning on his multiple years of experience in the FIRST robotics program during High School, where he gained hands-on experience in a wide range of disciplines, from building and wiring the robot, to working as the technical lead and project manager for the team.

 Over the summer he participated in the Cal Poly Pomona Research Experience for Undergraduates in UAV Technologies, developing a collision prediction and avoidance algorithm for fixed wing UAVs.
 Stanley enjoys the academic challenge as much as the application of his knowledge to solve real life engineering challenges.